united3D/PPE/Mask Buckles/README.md

 * Support:
 	*    Disable Support
 * Build Plate Adhesion:
-	*    Disable Plate Adhesion (depends on the printer, if you want to enable it, be free to try)
+	*  Disable Plate Adhesion (depends on the printer, if you want to enable it)

 ---
 The above has been tested on the follwing printers: